AuBousquet/pgrouting/doc/contraction/pgr_contraction.rst

            original edges.
    * - ``contracted_vertices``
      - ``ARRAY[BIGINT]``
      - Array of contracted vertex identifiers.
+For contractions hierarchy, the contracted vertices are equal to the vertex itself.
+      These information are then useless.
    * - ``source``
      - ``BIGINT``
      - * When ``type`` = **'v'**: :math:`-1`